hijkzzz/pymarl2/README.md

 # RIIT
-Our open-source code for [RIIT: Rethinking the Importance of Implementation Tricks in Multi-AgentReinforcement Learning](https://arxiv.org/abs/2102.03479).
+Our open-source code for [Rethinking the Implementation Tricks and Monotonicity Constraint in Cooperative Multi-Agent Reinforcement Learning](https://arxiv.org/abs/2102.03479).
 Our goal is to call for a fair comparison of the performance of MARL algorithms.

 ## Tricks in Multi-agent Reinforcement Learning
 There are so many tricks in the RL, such as: